REBELS-IFU: Spatially Resolved Ionizing Photon Production Efficiencies of 12 Bright Galaxies in the Epoch of

 The quantitative relations established by our linear regression analysis of local \Xio\ vs. $M_{*,\rm tot}$ is consistent with the global one within uncertainties.
 However, the relation with local $\rm EW_0(H\beta)$ is significantly steeper, \logxio\ = $(0.97\pm 0.18) \times \log \rm EW(H\beta) + (23.40\pm 0.34)$.
 This implies a strong physical coupling between \Xio\ and the youth of the stellar population, while the shallower global relation reflects spatial averaging that dilutes this intrinsic trend.
 The same reasoning applies to the local correlation of \Xio\ with sSFR, where the slope is somewhat steeper on the clump scale, $0.58\pm0.07$ vs. $0.41\pm0.06$ globally.
 Finally, the additional local correlation with $\Sigma_{\mathrm{SFR, H\beta}}$ is parameterized as \logxio\ = $(1.05\pm 0.22) \times \log \Sigma_{\mathrm{SFR, H\beta}} + (24.41\pm 0.19)$.

 The parameters that do not show significant correlations with \Xio\ are also informative.
 First, we do not recover a correlation of \Xio\ with redshift that has been presented in the literature \citep[e.g.,][]{Matthee2017}.
-This may be expected, however, given the relatively narrower redshift range of our sample, $z = 6.50-7.67$.
-Second, given the lack of correlations with the observed \Ha\,, [C~II], and rest-UV luminosities, we see that higher \Xio\ is not just a matter of brighter emission lines or fainter UV luminosities.
+This may be expected, however, given the relatively narrower redshift range of our sample, $z = 6.50-7.67$. \textbf{Second, REBELS galaxies show substantial dust content \citep{Inami2022, Ferrara2022, Sommovigo2022, Algera2025, Fisher2025b}, and it is important to test whether dustiness is linked to lower \Xio\ in this sample.
+We do not find any correlations between \Xio\ and observed UV slope $\beta$, $A_{\rm V, neb}$, or $A_{\rm V, UV}$.
+This may be expected, because \Xio\ is fundamentally set by intrinsic stellar population properties, and dust content can only be linked to \Xio\ indirectly, e.g. via metallicity.
+It is instead likely more important to ionizing photon escape \citep[e.g.,][]{Gazagnes2020, Ji2025}.} Third, given the lack of correlations with the observed \Ha\,, [C~II], and rest-UV luminosities, we see that higher \Xio\ is not just a matter of brighter emission lines or fainter UV luminosities.